Motif (music)

 In Beethoven's Fifth Symphony, a four-note figure becomes the most important motif of the work, extended melodically and harmonically to provide the main theme of the first movement.

 Two note opening motif from Jean Sibelius's Finlandia.

 Motif from Machaut's Mass, notable for its length of seven notes.

 Motif from Ravel's String Quartet, first movement.

-In music, a motif (/moʊˈti:f/) or motive is a short musical idea, a salient recurring figure, musical fragment or succession of notes that has some special importance in or is characteristic of a composition.
+In music, a motif (/moʊˈti:f/) or motive is a short musical idea, salient recurring figure, musical fragment, or succession of notes that has some special importance in or is characteristic of a composition.
 The motif is the smallest structural unit possessing thematic identity.

 History

 The Encyclopédie de la Pléiade defines a motif as a "melodic, rhythmic, or harmonic cell", whereas the 1958 Encyclopédie Fasquelle maintains that it may contain one or more cells, though it remains the smallest analyzable element or phrase within a subject.
 It is commonly regarded as the shortest subdivision of a theme or phrase that still maintains its identity as a musical idea.
 "The smallest structural unit possessing thematic identity".
 Grove and Larousse also agree that the motif may have harmonic, melodic and/or rhythmic aspects, Grove adding that it "is most often thought of in melodic terms, and it is this aspect of the motif that is connoted by the term 'figure'."

 A harmonic motif is a series of chords defined in the abstract, that is, without reference to melody or rhythm.
 A melodic motif is a melodic formula, established without reference to intervals.
 A rhythmic motif is the term designating a characteristic rhythmic formula, an abstraction drawn from the rhythmic values of a melody.

 A motif thematically associated with a person, place, or idea is called a leitmotif or idée fixe.
 Occasionally such a motif is a musical cryptogram of the name involved.
 A head-motif (German: Kopfmotiv) is a musical idea at the opening of a set of movements which serves to unite those movements.

 Roger Scruton, however, suggests that a motif is distinguished from a figure in that a motif is foreground while a figure is background: "A figure resembles a moulding in architecture: it is 'open at both ends', so as to be endlessly repeatable.
 In hearing a phrase as a figure, rather than a motif, we are at the same time placing it in the background, even if it is...strong and melodious".

 Any motif may be used to construct complete melodies, themes and pieces.
 Musical development uses a distinct musical figure that is subsequently altered, repeated, or sequenced throughout a piece or section of a piece of music, guaranteeing its unity.